odonzyk/sonarqube-vagrant-salt/README.md

-# Donarqube with Vagrant and Saltstack
+# Sonarqube with Vagrant and Saltstack

 - creates a new virtualbox with masterless saltstack
 - install Sonarqube Version 8.0 (build 29455)